Circular-beam approximation for quantum channels in a turbulent atmosphere

-The rest of the paper is organised as follows.
-In Sec.~\ref{Sec:Preliminaries}, we provide the preliminary information necessary for introducing our method.
-The circular-beam model is presented in Sec.~\ref{Sec:Circbeam}.
-In Sec.~\ref{Sec:Moments}, we describe a method for evaluating the PDT parameters based on matching the first two moments of the transmittance.
+The rest of the paper is organized as follows.
+In Sec.~\ref{Sec:Preliminaries} we provide the preliminary information necessary for introducing our method.
+Section~\ref{Sec:Circbeam} presents the circular-beam model and the associated method for determining the PDT parameters, which eliminates model misspecification bias.
 Analytical expressions for the model parameters, derived within the framework of the Huygens--Kirchhoff phase approximation, are given in Sec.~\ref{Sec:Analytical}.
 Examples of the PDT and validation of our models through numerical simulations are discussed in Sec.~\ref{Sec:Examples}.
-In Sec.~\ref{Sec:Application}, we present examples demonstrating the application of our techniques to describe the transmission of nonclassical properties of quantum light through free-space channels.
+In Sec.~\ref{Sec:Application} we present examples demonstrating the application of our techniques to describe the transmission of nonclassical properties of quantum light through free-space channels.
 Finally, a summary and conclusions are provided in Sec.~\ref{Sec:Conclusions}.